zestyyyz/zestyyyz.github.io/README.md

-I use fedora linux btw
+Btw I use linux mint!